 Training disadvantaged Australians in maritime qualifications

-Tribal Warrior Association is the only Indigenous Maritime Training Company operating within Australia.
+Tribal Warrior Aboriginal Corporation is the only Indigenous Maritime Training Company operating within Australia.
 Our specialised training programs are all facilitated by a qualified Maritime trainers (OTEN).

 The Tribal Warrior has successfully trained many skippers who have gained employment and are working boats around Sydney Harbour.
 Many of our former students are now gainfully employed working in the offshore industry.
 We have trained youth at risk from all corners of Australia and are currently offering a full range of maritime courses at different levels.

 General Purpose Hand (GPH/Deckhand) is a short course and will teach you Survival, Firefighting, Safety, Seamanship, communication skills and First Aid.
 This qualification allows you to get a job as a deckhand or similar on commercial vessels.
 Anyone can enter this course.
 Once completed you will also be able to qualify for a Record of Service / task book and start working towards higher qualifications.

 The Coxswains certificate builds on topics learnt in the General Purpose Hand (GPH/Deckhand) and will teach you basic navigation, engineering, legislation, Collision Regulations, vessel handling, basic stability, radio communication, refueling, environmental considerations.
 This may qualify you to skipper a vessel up to 12 metres in length up to 15 miles offshore.
 Coxswains work driving water taxis, skippering yachts, work boats, diving vessels Fisheries vessels.